crookdc/nand2tetris/README.md

 }
 ```

 It's that simple, just provide a relative path to the file you wish to use after the `use` keyword.
+You might have
+noticed that `nand` is used within the chip body but not imported anywhere.
+That is totally valid since the `nand` and
+`dff` gates are builtin chips that can be used without any imports.